Avast and AVG security vulnerabilities in both applications

 Intruders can use vulnerabilities to capture the entire Windows system.

-Avast and AVG applications are among the most widely used antivirus programs, and the existence of the two security vulnerabilities puts many users around the world at risk of cyber attacks.
+Avast and AVG applications are among the most widely used programs s from viruses and the existence of the two security gaps puts many users around the world at risk from cyber attacks.

 CVE-2022-26522 and CVE-2022-26523